London Rubbish Tip

 5. Vehicle restrictions – are there restrictions on the type of vehicle that can enter?

-It’s important to check what vehicle restrictions are in place at your local tip.
-Some sites have height restrictions in place for residents disposing of household waste.
+It’s important to check what vehicle restrictions are in place at your local London tip.
+Some sites have height restrictions in place for residents to dispose of household waste.
 For example, Greenford recycling centre in Ealing only allows vehicles below 1.8m/5’11 through the non-commercial entrance and anyone using a hire van must provide documents of hire and identification/proof of address before they can tip free of charge.

 6. Opening hours – when can I visit?

-Here is a table showing the opening hours of each household waste recycling centre in London:
+Here is a table showing the opening hours of each London waste recycling centre:

 7. Booking - do I need to book in advance?

-The majority of London councils do not require you to book in advance, however some do.
+The majority of London councils do not require you to book in advance to visit the dump, however, some do.
 Out of the 36 London rubbish tips, 10 require you to book a slot in advance.
-They are the following sites:
+They are the following London recycling centres:

 - Barnet Civic Amenity Site